Vukkyy/blog/_posts/2022-04-06-lithorizon.md

 ## sald binf

+**(UPDATE - May 4th, 2022)** - LIT Devs has discontinued the SaladBind software.
+All users have been migrated to a fork created by someone else.

 The SaladBind roles and channels have been removed from our Discord server, and we are no longer providing non-urgent support for SaladBind in general.
 The [FAQ](https://wiki.litdevs.org/wiki/SaladBind/FAQ) page is still available and there are no plans to completely discontinue the software at this time.

 As a result of this, we have pushed an update to SaladBind, 1.7.5, to remove references to our Discord server.